-Based on the Agreement on the Acquisition of Socially-Owned Capital via Public Auction dated February 27, 2008, 70% of the socially-owned capital was sold to the entity Eteria Ellinikon Ksenodohion Lampsa AE, Athens, Greece.
+Under the Agreement on the Acquisition of Socially-Owned Capital via Public Auction dated February 27, 2008, 70% of the socially-owned capital was sold to the entity Eteria Ellinikon Ksenodohion Lampsa AE, Athens, Greece.

-The primary business activity of the Company includes hotel, accommodation and tourist activities and other business activities.
+The primary business activity of the Company includes hotel, accommodation and tourist activities.
 The Company's registered office is in Belgrade, at no. 5, Kneza Milosa Street.